 Grade E (Poor): 0

 Figure 1 Narrow Band Imaging International Colorectal Endoscopic classification1.
 1Can be applied using colonoscopes with/ without optical (zoom) magnification.
 2These structures (regular or irregular) may represent the pits and the epithelium of the crypt opening.
 3In the WHO classification, sessile serrated polyp and sessile serrated adenoma are synonymous.
-4Type 2 consists of Vienna classification types 3, 4 and superficial 5 (all adenomas with either low or high grade dysplasia, or with superficial submucosal carcinoma).
-The presence of high grade dysplasia or superficial submucosal carcinoma may be suggested by an irregular vessel or surface pattern, and is often associated with atypical morphology.
+4Type 2 consists of Vienna classification types 3, 4 and superficial 5 (all adenomas with either low or high grade dysplasia or with superficial submucosal carcinoma).
+The presence of high grade dysplasia or superficial submucosal carcinoma may be suggested by an irregular vessel or surface pattern and is often associated with atypical morphology.
 SSP: Sessile serrated polyp.

 Figure 2 The Japan Narrow Band Imaging Expert Team classification.
 1If visible, the caliber in the lesion is similar to surrounding normal mucosa.
 2Micro-vessels are often distributed in a punctate pattern and well-ordered reticular or spiral vessels may not be observed in depressed lesions.
 3Deep submucosal invasive cancer may be included.